 - Sessions for KS4/5 pupils can cover a range of topics from areas across the curriculum to encourage ‘out-of-the-box’ thinking and critical engagement with different sources of knowledge.
 Topics address: the use and abuse of evidence (this can provide support for taught skills in EPQ); personal freedom; encountering authority; ancient diversity; making your mark: establishing identity.

-If you would like to find out more, or arrange a taster session, please contact us at firstname.lastname@example.org
+If you would like to find out more about the Leicester Classics Hub, or arrange a taster session, please contact us at firstname.lastname@example.org

 Free resources for teachers https://le.ac.uk/archaeology/outreach/for-teachers/teaching-resources

 University of Leicester Archaeological Services https://www2.le.ac.uk/services/ulas/discoveries